dream-num/univer/README.md

 ## Architecture

-Univer is written in typescript and designed according to the plug-in architecture.
-The functions outside the core are developed in the form of plug-ins.
-In the future, a plug-in market will be built to meet more personalized needs
+Univer is written in typescript and designed according to the plugin architecture.
+The functions outside the core are developed in the form of plugins.

 ![image](./docs/source/overall.png)

 ## Rendering engine